 It has been a week from when I took on the challenge to go around my hometown, Iligan City, to look for cool spots, interesting hang-outs, and best eats in the city that makes it a #WonderfulMindaNOW.
 So, if ever you find yourself in Iligan City

-Iligan City is also known to have tasty Lechon or the Roasted Pig!
-Which was fitting because Sukang Pinakurat also originated from Iligan.
+It is not a known fact but Iligan City has tastiest Lechon or the Roasted Pig in the country!
+You can ask anyone who have tried Iligan’s Lechon and some the the country’s best lechon areas.
+This is only fitting because Sukang Pinakurat, also the best vinegar produced by the country and best paired with lechon, also originated from Iligan.
 When some would dip their lechon slices on sauce, Iliganons prefers the spiced vinegar, and a heap serving of rice (and probably drain it with cold beer).
 Every Friday, and Saturday nights, streets are barricaded for the Weekend Night Market where people eat, and shop for cheap finds.
 What makes this night market unique is lined up Lechon stalls with freshly roasted lechon.
 My favorite, thus far, is the Spicy Lechon from Stall 72 at Iligan Weekend Night Market with their unpretentious Sili Labuyo rub.

 Mornings at Iligan should be a visit at one of the oldest bread house in the city.
 Victoria Bakery’s Pan De Sal (Salt Bread) is one of the tastiest local Pan De Sal I’ve tried so far.
 Yes, it’s tastier than the famous Pan De Sal in the metro up North.
 They only bake these in the morning, and people would flood their counters for the daily morning consumption before it gets sold out in 2 hours or so.

 Kinilaw or Sinuglaw